 Pdf Export Options in Angular Grid Component

-The Syncfusion Angular Grid component allows you to customize the PDF export options functionality.
-This flexibility enables you to have greater control over the exported content and layout to meet your specific requirements.
+The Syncfusion Angular Grid component provides multiple options for customizing PDF export functionality.
+These capabilities enable precise control over the exported content and layout to match your application requirements.

 Export current page records

-The following example demonstrates how to export current page to a PDF document when a toolbar item is clicked.
+The following example demonstrates exporting the current page to a PDF document when a toolbar item is clicked.

 import { Component, OnInit, ViewChild } from '@angular/core';